 Contributions - The System is financed by contributions from both the employees and the Town.
 Member contribution rates are established and may be amended by the State legislature while employer contribution rates are set by the System trustees based on an actuarial valuation.
 Group I (employee and teacher) members are required to contribute 7% of earnable compensation and Group II (police and fire) members contribute 11.55% and 11.80% respectively.
-For fiscal year 2019, the Town contributed 25.33% for police, 27.79% for fire and 11.08% for other employees through June 30, 2019.
-From July 1, 2019 through December 31, 2019 the Town contributed 24.77% for police, 26.43% for fire and 10.88% for other employees.
-The contribution requirement for the fiscal year 2019 was \$118,337, which was paid in full.
+For fiscal year 2020, the Town contributed 24.77% for police, 26.43% for fire and 10.88% for other employees.
+The contribution requirement for the fiscal year 2020 was \$135,595, which was paid in full.

-Pension Liabilities, Pension Expense, Deferred Outflows of Resources, and Deferred Inflows of Resources Related to Pensions - At December 31, 2019 the Town reported a liability of \$1,308,390 for its proportionate share of the net pension liability.
-The net pension liability was measured as of June 30, 2019, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
+Pension Liabilities, Pension Expense, Deferred Outflows of Resources, and Deferred Inflows of Resources Related to Pensions - At December 31, 2020 the Town reported a liability of \$1,699,514 for its proportionate share of the net pension liability.
+The net pension liability was measured as of June 30, 2020, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
 The Town's proportion of the net pension liability was based on a projection of the Town's long-term share of contributions to the pension plan relative to the projected contributions of all participating towns and school districts, actuarially determined.
-At June 30, 2019, the Town's proportion was 0.03% which was an increase of 0.002% from its proportion measured as of June 30, 2018.
+At June 30, 2020, the Town's proportion was 0.03% which was the same as its proportion measured as of June 30, 2019.